Creative-comfyUI/Understanding-how-the-image-is-built.-zeroConditioning-clipVision-seed-and-prompt-injection-/README.md

 For strength 1, I wonder where this picture came from.
 It looks like a variation of the first image.
 Playing with the strength is not a variation between strength 0 and 1, it looks like a variation of strength 1.

+What happens if we vary the seed?

+The new seed will give a new reference image for strength 0 and strength 1, meaning the image doesn't contain the image reference.
+The reference is linked to the seed.

+Euler seems to play of different role thant other sampler

-Now we are going to use another model and show something much more accurate.
+Now we are going to use another model, which seems to be different and maybe more accurate.

 <h3>Model </h3>